arockett/sketch-party/README.md

 ## Description

 SketchParty is a simple social drawing program created as an exploratory project for a larger system.
-After selecting a drawing template, users can
+After selecting a drawing template, users can view the drawings other users made on that template as well as create their own.

 Thanks to williammalone for his nice little drawing app tutorial I used as a starting point for this website.
 His tutorial can be found at: